Photo Radar

 Automated Traffic Enforcement (ATE)

-The City of Beaumont’s ATE program is focused on monitoring and enforcing traffic in zones that have the potential of the highest risk to residents.
-Speeding vehicles can be found in any area of the community, and at any time of the day.
-The City’s ATE program places the highest priority in those areas that are at the highest risk for personal injuries, such as schools and playgrounds.
+The City of Beaumont’s Automated Traffic Enforcement (ATE) program monitors and enforces traffic in zones that have the potential of the highest risk to residents for personal injuries, such as schools and playgrounds.

 On December 20, 2022, Beaumont’s Committee of the Whole received and discussed a report on the use of Automated Traffic Enforcement in Beaumont.
 Watch the report presentation below.